The first load test made SQLite look guilty.

 Fig 3: Latency dropped by 4 orders of magnitude while throughput tripled.

-- The “5ms” Victory: Achieving a 4.88ms P95 latency on a full authentication flow, database, logic, and crypto included, is something I’m incredibly proud of.
-It’s the kind of performance usually reserved for expensive in-memory systems.
+- The 5ms Win Matters: A 4.88ms P95 latency on a full authentication flow, including database work, application logic, and crypto, is the kind of result people usually assume requires a more expensive architecture.

 Appendix: The 25M MAU Estimation